krunder/ws-server-client/README.md

 ## Channels
 ### Initial setup
-Creating your channel classes in a `channels` directory at the root of your project will mean the server can automatically import these to prevent you having to do this manually.
+Create your channel classes in an `channels` directory at the root of your project and the server will automatically import these to prevent you having to do it manually.
 ```js
 const { Channel } = require('ws-server-client');